 The panelists who have worked with end-users and have been in the real environment with customers on a day-to day basis told good customer journey mapping stories.

-They helped to paint a very good picture on designing and developing products for end-users, customer segmentation, building good customer relationships, customer experience, feedback that drives continues improvement and iteration of a product or services.
+They helped to paint a very good picture on designing and developing products for end-users, customer segmentation, building good customer relationships, customer experience, feedback that drives continuous improvement and iteration of a product or service.
+They discussed some of the best customer journey mapping tools on the market at the minute and explained how these tools can benefit businesses.

 In his remarks, Akello Banker founder Jean Onyait who was also in attendance hailed the fireplace as an incredible platform for the innovators and entrepreneurs.